erikerlandson/erikerlandson.github.com/_posts/2020-04-24-your-data-type-is-a-unit.md

 ---

 In my various experiences with socializing the idea that our software should make more use of unit analysis, I'm often met with some skepticism.
-The most commom form of "unit analysis skepticism" goes something like this:
+The most common form of "unit analysis skepticism" goes something like this:

 > "I can see how this might be useful for data involved with science or engineering, but the data most software applications use doesn't really have units."